 Before entering the preparation and processing rooms for the first time, all employees must be instructed with regard to rules of conduct.
 All visitors must also be suitably instructed before entering the preparation and processing rooms for the first time.
 Where necessary, visitors must be given suitable protective clothing and head-gear.
-Present company specific access regulations are followed.
+Company specific access regulations must be defined in writing and adhered to.